ifrunistuttgart/node-mavlink/README.md

     npm install node-mavlink-0.1.0.tgz

 ## Usage
-To be able to use this module, the MAVLink message definitions need to be parsed using our fork of [pymavlink](https://github.com/ifrunistuttgart/pymavlink), which creates the TypeScript classes.
+To be able to use this module, the MAVLink message definitions need to be parsed using the official [pymavlink](https://github.com/ArduPilot/pymavlink), which creates the TypeScript classes.
 Using the command-line interface, the classes can be generated using

     python tools/mavgen.py -o ./assets --lang TypeScript --wire-protocol 2.0 <message_definition.xml>